 Students are expected to leave the area clean when using the Cafeteria.
 No articles or food should be thrown at any time.
 Recyclables should be placed into appropriate containers.
-Daily hot lunches are available for purchase in the cafeteria (pre-ordering is highly recommended).
-Since this is a shared space, students are asked to be mindful that there is a classroom in progress during the SBDHS lunch hour.
+Since this is a shared space, students are asked to be mindful about their conduct as there is a classroom in progress during the SBDHS lunch hour.